vintage-software/rx-graph/README.md

 ## Work in progress

-A Reactive Http REST library for Angular 2 with relational data structure support.
+A Reactive Http REST library with relational data structure support.
+Supports Angular 2 out of the box.
+Adding Angular 1 and generic browser support as well.

 ### RestCollection

 `RestCollection` is a base class to extend rest services from.
 This base class will add CRUD functionality as well as features such as state history tracking, error logging and Flux like collection streams.

-`RestCollection` has a peer dependency on Angular 2 HttpService and RxJS 5.
+`RestCollection` has a peer dependency on RxJS 5.

 ### GraphService